LeoHChen/HarmonyVultrNode/README.md

 ```
 Select yes if you want to launch a Pangaea node, or No if you dont want or dont longer want to run a Pangaea node.

+The installation will create a ~10 dollar node, the high frequency 1 CPU and 2 GB memory.
+If desired this can be changed later in the portal.

 ## 2.1 Configure keys of the Pangaea Node
 Get your keys with following this <a href="https://docs.harmony.one/pangaea/setup-your-node-and-connect-to-pangaea/pangaea-key-generation" target="_blank">guide</a>